Wednesday, April 30, 2025

 MALARIA--THE WONDERDRUG

 From 1917 through the mid-1940s, tertiary syphilis was treated by intentionally infecting the patient with malaria.
 The malaria would provoke a sustained high fever which essentially cooked the syphilis spirochete.
 The malaria would thereafter be treated with quinine.
-A 15% mortality rate and the introduction of new antibiotics against syphillis led to the abandonment of this regime.
+A 15% mortality rate and the introduction of new antibiotics against syphilis led to the abandonment of this regime.

-The author of this procedure, Dr. Julius Wagner-Jauregg, received the Nobel Prize for Medicine in 1927 as a result.
-On a side note, he also believed that "excessive masturbation" was a symptom of schizophrenia, and he treated those who were so afflicted by sterilization.
+On a side note, Wagner-Jauregg also believed that "excessive masturbation" was a symptom of schizophrenia, and he treated those who were so afflicted by sterilization.

 No comments: